rei/rei-cedar-docs/docs/components/input/README.md

 ## Input with Helper Text Above

 Input field with helper or hint text rendered above the input field.
 Helper text should be used instead of the HTML `placeholder` attribute to provide additional information or context about the input.
+Helper text is automatically linked to the input field through the `aria-describedby` attribute.

 <cdr-doc-example-code-pair repository-href="/src/components/input" :sandbox-data="$page.frontmatter.sandboxData" :codeMaxHeight="false" :model="{defaultModel: ''}">